konstruktoid/ansible-role-hardening/README.md

   - /bin/as
   - /bin/cc
   - /bin/gcc
+  - /bin/make
   - /usr/bin/as
   - /usr/bin/cc
   - /usr/bin/gcc
+  - /usr/bin/make
 ```

-List of compilers that should be restricted to the root user.
+List of compilers that will be restricted to the root user.

 ### ./defaults/main/dns.yml